ys-low/Malaysia_age_structure_prediction_ARIMA_ILR_SLR_transformation/README.md

 In 2041, elder will increase reach 15.0045%, youth is predicted to reach 65.6714% of population, while kid will decrease and reach 19.3241%.

+## Some conclusion
+- For short univariate linear time series data without seasonality and cycle, ARIMA is a good model for prediction.

+- In this case, instead of inference order p, d, q using ACF, PACF plot or use Auto ARIMA, grid search can be considered.

+- For compositional data, various kind of transformation should be considered for better performance.

+## Recommendation
+- SLR still other ways to compare ratio can be tried out.

+- Instead of use ILR function that existed, self made ILR function can be more customizable

+- Order can also be determined when observing ACF and PACF plot.

+- For hybrid of model, there might be more models can be tried to predict residual left by ARIMA.

 ## The flows

 The flow of file